cloudposse-archives/terraform-aws-cloudwatch-agent/README.md

 }
 ```

-### Example with passing user-data and using the role from the module with using advanced metrics configuration.
+### Example with passing user-data and using the role from the module using advanced metrics configuration:

 ```hcl
 module "cloudwatch_agent" {